 - Process: If neither of these are possible, then your next option is to build measures and controls into the process to minimise potential damage.
 For example, by using visual management to let trades know that they need to take extra care around certain parts of each unit like Kitchens and Bathrooms.

 - Physical: If, having reviewed your processes, none of these are possible, then you’ll want to ensure that you can apply the required protection and resolve the causes highlighted above.

 Following these steps will help you dramatically improve the protection of your sites, reducing damage and improving your bottom line.

 Questions To Ask Yourself:

 - Do your site teams have a clear understanding of what protection should be used and when?

 - Do you understand what the level of compliance with your protection standards is across your sites?

-By following our 4-step mistake-proofing methodology you can dramatically reduce the need for protection on your site and where it is necessary, increase its use to prevent damage occurring.
+By following our 4-step mistake-proofing methodology, you can dramatically reduce the need for protection on your site and, where it is necessary, increase its use to prevent damage from occurring.